spring-projects/spring-hateoas/readme.md

 ## CurieProvider API

 The [Web Linking RFC](http://tools.ietf.org/html/rfc5988#section-4) describes registered and extension link relation types.
 Registered rels are well-known strings registered with the [IANA registry of link relation types] (http://www.iana.org/assignments/link-relations/link-relations.xhtml).
 Extension rels can be used by applications that do not wish to register a relation type.
 They are a URI that uniquely identifies the relation type.
 The rel URI can be serialized as a compact URI or [Curie](http://www.w3.org/TR/curie/).
 E.g. a curie `ex:persons` stands for the link relation type `http://example.com#persons` if `ex` is defined as `http://example.com#`.
 If curies are used, the base URI must be present in the response scope.

-The rels created by the default RelProvider are extension relation types and as such must be URIs, which can be a lot of overhead.
+The rels created by the default RelProvider are extension relation types and as such must be URIs, which can cause a lot of overhead.
 The `CurieProvider` API takes care of that: it allows to define a base URI as URI template and a prefix which stands for that base URI.
 If a `CurieProvider` is present, the RelProvider prepends all rels with the curie prefix.
-Furthermore a curies link is automatically added to the HAL resource.
+Furthermore a `curies` link is automatically added to the HAL resource.

 The configuration below defines a default curie provider.